ReactFinland/site/pages/blog/2020-10-05-rf-2020-online-mini-conf-vol-3-recap.md

 ## Conclusion

-I hope you enjoyed our second event!
-The next event about lessons learned happens 28th of October.
-You can already get tickets (free or premium) for it so feel free to [get one in advance](https://fienta.com/react-finland-2020?e8677b7f3a2f2d38052763b8d1cd9117).
+I hope you enjoyed our third event!